 To synchronize two Concierge devices you must use the iLive app.
 While this is easy to do but you still have to reach for your phone or tablet to tie the two devices together.
 With Google Home, you simply set up a group and tell Google to play music to that group.
 You only need to set up the group once.
 Each Google device will still work independently to perform tasks like answering questions.
 With the Concierge devices, once you combine the devices, only one will still function like an Alexa-enabled device.
 The others will become “slaves” incapable of answering questions or performing other Alexa functions.
 To stop the music synchronization and re-enable the Alexa capabilities of the “slave” devices, you must separate the devices in the app.
 Also there is no physical indication of which device is Alexa and which is the slave, which can be confusing.

 iLive markets the Concierge as an Alexa-enabled WI-Fi- speaker rather than a voice assistant.
 This is important because in some instances, like the one above, it will be only a speaker not a voice assistant.

 Amazon has already announced that they are trying to get Alexa into as many devices as possible.
 Their latest development kit called the AVS Device Software Development Kit, makes Alexa much easier to integrate.
 Alexa is already being incorporated into a wide variety of devices from entertainment equipment to modems and you can expect to see a plethora of Alexa-enabled devices in the near future.

 While this iLive device has a great name and good ideas, the implementation is a little lacking.
-Although I have seen it cheaper, its list price at the iLive site.
-Currently Google Home is being advertised.
 With Google Home you get a lot more for your money.
 My advice is to wait for something better.